jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

 Sections 33 to 36 apply if a substantive application for a listed project or a referred project is to seek an approval described in section 42(4)﻿(f) (land exchange).

 ### 33 Land exchange application lodged with Director-General of Conservation
-(1) Before lodging the substantive application, the authorised person for the project must lodge with the Department of Conservation a land exchange application that consists of—
+(1) Before lodging the substantive application, the authorised person for the project must lodge with the Director-General of Conservation a land exchange application that consists of—
   (a) the information set out in clause 24 of Schedule 6; and (b) the information relevant to the land exchange that,—
     (i) in the case of a listed project, is required under section 43(2):